 Having a healthy, home-cooked meal every night is something that can be feasible.
 Enter batch cooking!

-For those of you not familiar with this term batch cooking is when you make a large portion of food in one period of time then freeze or refrigerate to have on hand the rest of the week.
+For those of you not familiar with this term batch cooking is when you make a large portion of food in one period of time and then freeze or refrigerate it to have on hand the rest of the week.

 It is a great time saver if you hate cooking dinner every night, but still want to eat well during the week.
 It is a really efficient way of cooking so you get the most out of your food.